- Documentation

 Discord (Optional):

-Check "Add /imagine prefix" before copying, then paste into your Midjourney Discord channel.
+Check "Add /imagine for Discord input" before copying, then paste into your Midjourney Discord channel.

 Example JSON